MichaelLarocca/blog-michael-jude-larocca/posts/2025/10-25/javascript-essentials-how-to-use-includes-for-array-searches.md

 ---

 ###### *Do you now feel confident using JavaScript's .includes() for array searches?
 Have you applied similar techniques in your projects?
-Please share the article and comment*
+Please share the article and comment!*

 ---